abhavk/arfunds/README.md

 $ npm run build
 ```

-In order to deploy and interact with archiving pools, you can use the arfunds library, explained in the aforementioned [arfunds-client](https://github.com/abhavk/arfunds-client) or alternatively you can directly use the command line tools that ship with this library.
+In order to deploy and interact with archiving pools, you can use the `arfunds` library, demonstrated in the aforementioned [arfunds-client](https://github.com/abhavk/arfunds-client) or, alternatively, you can directly use the command line tools that ship with this library.
 ```
 # deploy a new archiving pool (please edit the config.json file with relevant information)
 $ npm run deploy